Sainte-Agnes, Alpes-Maritimes tourism & sightseeing

 It now an evocative place to stroll among the ruins which include a Roman era cistern (long since dry, perhaps it rained more often 2000 years ago?) and various castle walls.
 Also in the ruins there is a small medieval garden, enthusiastically maintained by a local volunteer despite the obvious lack of both water and soil!
 (No entrance charge but a voluntary donation is requested as you leave.)

 Note: when you are on the platform at the top of the castle look across at the next rocky pinnacle.
-There is no visible way that the rock could be reached without climbing equipment - but you will see there si a section of wall very near the top.
+There is no visible way that the rock could be reached without climbing equipment - but you will see there is a section of wall very near the top.
 Where did that come from!

-Map of Sainte-Agnes and places to visit
+Map of Sainte-Agnes and places nearby

 Visit near Sainte-Agnes with France This Way reviews